unclewalter/tilde-festival-website/pages/academy.md

 ### Composition

 Composers are given the opportunity to discuss their artistic practice amongst peers and with feedback from tutors in a supportive masterclass environment.
 These workshops will delve into the theoretic, philosophic, cultural, and critical means of engaging with a composer's work.
 Additionally, composers accepted into the composition stream may be considered for special projects (such as computer music or installation) within the program.
 Details on special projects to be announced.
+Tutor announcements coming soon.

 #### Requirements for composition stream